DelroyGayle/KoolAIChess/README.md

 Please note however:
 1.  *Kool AI's algorithm* will score each of **its own** potential moves before its play and if the score is *too low, Kool AI* will resign.<br>That is, if the score is below the constant **STALEMATE_THRESHOLD_SCORE which is equal to -2500**;<br>*Kool AI* will deem that it cannot possibly win the game; therefore, *Kool AI will resign!*
 2. Unfortunately, the program is not *smart enough* to determine whether a game is [Stalemate](https://en.wikipedia.org/wiki/Stalemate) or a [Draw](https://en.wikipedia.org/wiki/Draw_(chess));<br>so it relies on the human user to end the game by *entering 'r' to resign*.
 3. I am a novice chess player.
-So in writing this program, there is the distinct possibility that my program may declare **Checkmate** against the human opponent when in fact, it is not!
+So in writing this program, there is the possibility that my program may declare **Checkmate** against the human opponent when in fact, it is not!
 (Although personally, throughout my testing I have not come across such a scenario!)<br>
-Therefore, in considering the possibility of such a scenario; even after *Kool AI* declares **Checkmate**; I leave it up to the Player to resign.<br>That is, this program does **not** force the end of the game - *the Player can play on!*
+Therefore, in regards to this: even after *Kool AI* declares **Checkmate**; I leave it up to the Player to resign.<br>That is, this program does **not** force the end of the game - *the Player can play on!*

 When either the Player or *Kool AI* resigns or if *Kool AI checkmates its opponent*; **all the moves played are output to the screen.**<br>